emmawalshdev/The-Book-bar/README.md

 #### Homepage

 - Search bar
-  - Using the search bar, the user can return results by entering an author or book title.
+  - Using the search bar, the user can return results by entering an author's name or a book title.
   - To search the entire database, a 'Sort by' function is available.
     - The user can sort the database in three ways:
       1. A-Z